Security

 If you discover a security vulnerability in AgentMetrics, please disclose it responsibly:

-• Do not publicly disclose the vulnerability until we have had an opportunity to investigate and release a fix
+- Do not publicly disclose the vulnerability before we have had a chance to investigate and release a fix

-We will acknowledge your report within 48 hours and provide a timeline for resolution.
-We do not currently offer a bug bounty program, but we will credit researchers in our changelog where appropriate (with permission).
+We will acknowledge your report within 48 hours and provide a resolution timeline.
+We will credit researchers in our changelog where appropriate and with permission.

 Contact